vladduucckk/vladduucckk/README.md

-I have experience in backend development for web applications using Python with frameworks such as Django, Flask, and FastAPI.
-For working with databases, I use Django ORM or SQLAlchemy.

-I have developed RESTful applications using DRF (Django) and flask-restful (Flask) and created technical documentation with Swagger.
-For testing, I use Pytest and Unittest.
+I specialize in backend development for web applications using Python and frameworks like Django, Flask, and FastAPI, leveraging Django ORM or SQLAlchemy for database management.
+My expertise includes building RESTful APIs with DRF (Django) and flask-restful (Flask), complemented by technical documentation using Swagger.

-I have experience in web scraping with BeautifulSoup4 and Requests, as well as automating browser tasks using Selenium.
-I have worked with Docker and Kubernetes and have a solid understanding of UNIX systems (Linux, macOS), including Bash/Shell scripting.
+In testing, I utilize Pytest and Unittest, while my web scraping projects involve BeautifulSoup4, Requests, and Selenium for browser task automation.
+I am experienced in containerization with Docker and Kubernetes and possess strong knowledge of UNIX systems (Linux, macOS), including Bash/Shell scripting.

-I have deployed Python projects on the PythonAnywhere platform.

-I am proficient in version control tools such as Git and GitHub.

-I have applied-level knowledge of TCP/IP, including HTTP, HTTPS, DNS, FTP, SMTP, and SSH.
+My deployment experience includes hosting Python projects on platforms like PythonAnywhere.
+I am skilled in Git and GitHub for version control and have practical knowledge of network protocols such as HTTP, HTTPS, DNS, FTP, SMTP, and SSH.

-In frontend technologies, I work with HTML, CSS/Bootstrap, and JavaScript.

-Additionally, I have commercial experience as an analyst, where I worked with databases such as PostgreSQL, MySQL, and SQLite, as well as MongoDB in projects utilizing NoSQL technologies.
+On the frontend, I work with HTML, CSS/Bootstrap, and JavaScript.
+Additionally, my commercial experience as an analyst includes working with relational databases like PostgreSQL, MySQL, and SQLite, as well as NoSQL databases like MongoDB in relevant projects.